 - Joint venture may not have a specific name, basically, most ventures are for a limited period, and therefore giving a name to the same might not be a good idea.
 An example of the same could be the DSP BlackRock Joint Venture that was set up for a period of 10 years after which the Joint Venture was split.

 - The members of the Joint Venture are sometimes called the co-venturers

 - The books of accounts of a Joint Venture can be maintained separately if it is a long run Joint Venture while they can also be merged with those of the co-venturers in case it is a short run Joint Venture or the value of the transactions is not too significant.

 - Joint venture can come into existence through any of the following ways:

-- A foreign company comes into a new market by acquiring interest in an local company or the opposite is also true when the local company wishes to expand its business into new avenues, it can buy some interest into the an already present foreign entity
+- A foreign company comes into a new market by acquiring an interest in a local company or the opposite is also true when the local company wishes to expand its business into new avenues, it can buy some interest into the already present foreign entity

-- However, there can be a totally new company creation for a new business project to be undertaken by the coventurers.
+- However, there can be a totally new company created for a new business project to be undertaken by the coventurers.

 - At times the government also enters into joint ventures with corporate entities for their skill and expertise.

 - Joint venture is a separate legal entity and therefore enjoys all the benefits of a company such as acquiring assets in its own name, limited liability and so on.